Graduate Department of Computer Science

 Course-Based Option

 In any major, a student under the course-based option must take ten courses (thirty semester hours) at or above the 5000 level.
-A student must earn a "B+" or higher for at least six of the ten courses in order to graduate under the course-based option.
-Approved CIS 5930/6930 courses count toward the ten-course requirement, but supervised teaching, seminars, directed individual study (DIS), supervised research, CIS 5915, and CIS 5970 may not be included.
+A student must earn a “B+” or higher for at least six of the ten courses in order to graduate under the course-based option.
+Approved CIS 5930/6930 courses count toward the ten-course requirement, but supervised teaching, seminars, directed individual study (DIS), supervised research, CIS 5915, CIS 5970, and CIS 5370 shall not be included.
 A student must also register for CIS 8966, Master's Comprehensive Examination (0), the semester of graduation.

 Supervisory Committee

 For the thesis and project options, it is the student's responsibility to form a supervisory committee regardless of his or her selected major.
-No later than the beginning of work on the thesis or project, the student must secure the consent of an eligible computer science faculty member to serve as the major professor.
-In consultation with the major professor, the student must secure the consent of at least two additional graduate faculty members to serve as the supervisory committee, chaired by the major professor.
+No later than the beginning of work on the thesis or project, the student must secure the consent of an eligible computer science faculty member to serve as the advisor.
+In consultation with the advisor, the student must secure the consent of at least two additional graduate faculty members to serve as the supervisory committee, chaired by the advisor.

 Doctoral Degree